dalhaan/type-safe-intl/README.md

 }

 // hello.tsx
-import { generateIntl, useIntl } from "./intl";
+import { defineMessages, useIntl } from "./intl";

-// `generateIntl` enforces that all locales are provided and that they all have the same message ids. const messages = generateIntl({
+// `defineMessages` enforces that all locales are provided and that they all have the same message ids. const messages = defineMessages({
   "en-nz": {
     hello: "Hello!",
   },